muratk3n/thirdwave/en/README.md

 ---

-There is no Judeo-Christian identity in US, there is only Christian identity, and specifically Protestan identity.
+There is no Judeo-Christian identity in US, there is only Christian identity, and specifically Protestan identity (there are other elements in the culture code too, but insofar a religion has effect it is Protestanism).
 Even atheists or Jews or others get it through osmosis.

 "Except that tradition never existed.The 'Judeo-Christian tradition' was one of 20th-century America’s greatest political inventions.
 An